 Advance Puppy Plus Review

 Of course, it’s also important we do an Advance puppy plus review.
 While their dry kibble is simply called Advance puppy, the brand also has a 2-flavour wet food selection called Puppy Plus.
-This is great if you want to offer a wet treat to your pup, or if you have a fussy eater.
+This is great if you want to offer a wet treat to your pup, or if you're like me and have a fussy eater on your hands.

 The ingredient list of the puppy plus wet food is nice enough: the two first ingredients are plain chicken and lamb, then you have rice.
 Plus, as it is canned food and meant to be eaten in a single serving, it has zero preservatives.

-All in all, even though Advance might not be the best option if you want to avoid corn in your puppy’s diet, it’s otherwise a clean list and a good option for your little one.
+All in all, our independent experts note that Advance might not be the best option if you want to avoid corn in your puppy’s diet.
+It’s otherwise a clean list and a good option for your growing puppy.

 Do Not Buy If…

-After going over every detail of our advance pet food review, you might be wondering whether or not you should try it.
-However, even if this brand is a good option for many dogs and their owners, you might want to look at other brands if you:
+After going over every detail of our Advance pet food review, you might be wondering whether or not you should try it.
+Even if this brand is a good option for many dogs and their owners, our independent expert team notes you might want to look at other brands if you:

 Is Advance Dog Food Good?
 Our Verdict